brillout/wildcard-api/docs/readme.template.md

 "callable" in the browser.
 Nothing more, nothing less.

-How you retrieve/mutate data is up to you;
+How you retrieve and mutate data is up to you;
-you can use any SQL/NoSQL/ORM query:
+you can use any SQL/ORM query:

 ~~~js
 // Node.js server